-RAR hears complaints from members and the public about possible violations of the REALTOR® Code of Ethics.
+REALTORS® set themselves apart from non-member real estate licensees by agreeing to observe the REALTOR® Code of Ethics which holds them to a higher standard of ethical conduct.
+RAR hears complaints from its members and the public regarding possible violations of the REALTOR® Code of Ethics.
 Penalties for such violations can result in monetary fines, increased educational requirements or suspension or loss of membership.

 Once you have completed your ethics complaint paperwork, the complaint form, narrative and supporting documentation should be forwarded to:

 Richmond Association of REALTORS®